-Now I’m hooked and can’t wait to try some different flavors and experiment a little bit.
-Salty and sweet has become a popular combination over the last few years and its definitely one of my favorites.
+Now I’m hooked and can’t wait to try some different flavours and experiment a little bit.
+Salty and sweet has become a popular combination over the last few years and its definitely one of my favourites.
 There is just something so moorish about it and these little beauties definitely don’t fail to deliver that mix.

 No real specialist equipment is needed, just a heavy bottomed pan, trust me this is essential the cleaning can be a real nightmare!
 And a candy thermometer, to me this is essential if the temperature is too low or too hot the results can be disastrous.
 They will either not set or taste burnt and be rock hard, not good either way.

 Salted Vanilla Bean Caramels

 - 240 millilitres double / heavy cream ((1 cup))